-Our industry leading performance during 2017 reflects our continued strong operating momentum since our initial public offering in November 2013.
-The charts demonstrate the significant growth and strong results generated by the Company during the period 2013 - 2017, reflecting average annual growth in homes closed of more than 40% over the past five (5) years.
+Our industry leading performance during 2018 reflects our continued strong operating momentum since our initial public offering in November 2013.
+The charts demonstrate the significant growth and strong results generated by the Company during the period of 2014 to 2018, reflecting a consistent increase in the annual number of homes closed over the past five years.